tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-06-08-tutorial-04-what-is-programmable-rendering-pipeline.md

 Fragment Shader can also stop processing of the fragment if it should not be drawn.

-The difference between the Vertex (including Tesselation and Geometry shaders), and the fragment shader is that the Vertex Shader positions and transforms the primitive on the scene, and the fragment shader gives a color to the fragment.
+The difference between the Vertex (including Tessellation and Geometry shaders), and the fragment shader is that the Vertex Shader positions and transforms the primitive on the scene, and the fragment shader gives a color to the fragment.

 ## Post Fragment Shader operations